 Cut back on daily habits.

 Your morning latte orders (and/or other reocurring purchases) add up overtime.
 If you can do without, you can put the money you would've spent in a honeymoon fund, instead.

 Know when to book.

 Airline and hotel rates climb quickly, so typically, we recommend not procrastinating.
-That being said, sites like KAYAK provide more specific tips for when to book, depending on factors like location and when you want to travel.
+That being said, sites like KAYAK and AirfareWatchdog provide more specific tips for when to book, depending on factors like location and when you want to travel.
 Check them out, and plan your vacation accordingly for the best deal.

 Keep an eye out for sales.

 Travel websites like Hotels.com, Tripadvisor, Expedia and Booking.com can also alert you to price changes for things like airfare and accommodations.
 For activities and dining during your travels, try Groupon.
 Of course, read these deals carefully, and make sure there aren't any undesirable catches.
 If it seems "too good to be true," it probably is.